So, you’ve decided to go to one of the theme parks alone…

 Get out of your comfort zone.
 Enjoy a new attraction, show, drink, or photo-op you’ve had on your theme park bucket list for a while.

-Make the most of a hobby such as photography, tasting new dishes, or journaling.
+Make the most of a hobby such as photography, tasting new dishes, or even starting your own Disney blog.
 I’ve see people on social media with accounts dedicated to Disney ducks.

 Others have turned to Disney for their running passion.
 Some hobbies are specific to your personality and is a great way to expand yourself.